BIR Form Types Every Employer Must Be Familiar With

 BIR Form 2316

 BIR form 2316 is the Certificate of Compensation Payment/Tax Withheld for Compensation Payment With or Without Tax Withheld.
-This form is an official document accomplished by the employer for employees who received their pay in the past year.
-The certificate is part of the annualization process that any corporation must conduct at the end of each business year.
+Moreover, this is an official document that the employer accomplishes for employees who received their pay in the past year.
+Additionally, this certificate is part of the annualization process that any corporation must conduct at the end of each business year.

 The annualization process reviews all the remunerations received and taxes withheld from each worker during the fiscal year.
 The review results are included in the form, which will be verified and signed by both the company and employee before submission to BIR.
 Form 2316 is attached to the Annual Income Tax Returns (AITR) for filing.